awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 ## Step 7: Clean up<a name="vpc-subnets-commands-example-clean-up-ipv6"></a>

-After you've verified that you can connect to your instance in the public subnet and that your instance in the private subnet can access the Internet, you can terminate the instances if you no longer need them\.
+After you've verified that you can connect to your instance in the public subnet and that your instance in the private subnet can access the internet, you can terminate the instances if you no longer need them\.
 To do this, use the [terminate\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/terminate-instances.html) command\.
 To delete the other resources you've created in this example, use the following commands in their listed order:

 1. Delete your security groups: